NikitaDen/upfirst-test-project/README.md

 4. **Improve Accessibility**
     Enhanced accessibility features to ensure the application is usable for all users.

+5. **Empty Content**
+   Add some filling content in case there are no posts found.

 ## NOTES

 1. **Handling Clicks in Text-Free Spaces**